PacificCommunity/ofp-sam-r/README.md

 # R Sandbox

-This is a place to share R code with the OFP-SAM team, mainly functions that do not have a home in a package (yet).
+This is a place to share R code used by the OFP-SAM team, mainly functions that do not have a home in a package (yet).

 ## cor-tools